Ripples Foundation: Youth Development

 Ripples Foundation has run several youth projects in Gravesend with local schools to encourage community cohesion through cultural awareness.
 Ripples has furthermore, in partnership with Promasidor, provided materials needed for playing sports to Cowbell Football Academy in Nigeria.
 The items, which include leather balls, jerseys, boots, keeper gloves, water bottles, and sports pumps, were presented to the Academy at the Main Bowl of the National Stadium SurulereLinagos on Saturday, February 21, 2015.
 Twenty-four secondary schools of over 500 students benefited from the donation, supporting children who were interested in the game but could not afford equipment, and keeping them off the streets by engaging them in a meaningful sporting activity with the potential to develop their character.
 The organization has also provided materials for education and health care for children in communities in Nigeria.

 Ripples Foundation currently runs training Programmes for young people in Africa to improve their media skills and their embroidery skills to become more employable.

 Community Development

-Ripples Foundation's programs tackle issues that are faced by African women and their children every day, such as hunger and lack of medical care, and works to improve their living conditions and alleviate poverty in their community.
+Ripples Foundation's programs tackle issues that are faced by African women and their children every day, such as hunger and lack of medical care, and work to improve their living conditions and alleviate poverty in their community.
 Ripples Foundation also runs a yearly event in the sponsored villages to provide medical equipment and medicines for the community.